May 31, 2018 9:30 am

 6. Basin of gravy (baby)

-This particular Cockney saying relates to the softness of the foods that babies are fed.
+This particular Cockney saying relates to the softness of baby food.

 7. Light and dark (park)

-This refers to the London County Council’s notice that the park gates should be locked at dusk.
+This particular phrase refers to the London County Council’s notice that the park gates should be locked at dusk.

 8. Lion’s lair (chair)

-Referring to the risk of disturbing the father of the household when he was taking his Sunday afternoon nap in an armchair – more than likely after scoffing his face with a delicious roast dinner!
+This refers to the risk of disturbing the father of the household when he was taking his Sunday afternoon nap in an armchair – more than likely after scoffing his face with a delicious roast dinner!

 9. Near and far (bar)

-Derived from the English saying, “So near but yet so far,” to refer to queueing to get a drink in a busy bar – because, what would English slang be without a pub reference?
+Derived from the English saying, “So near but yet so far”, this phrase refers to queuing to get a drink in a busy bar – because, what would English slang be without a pub reference?

 10. Helter-skelter (an air-raid shelter)

-A helter-skelter is an amusement park ride with a slide built in a spiral around a high tower.
+A helter-skelter is a popular amusement park ride with a slide built in a spiral around a high tower.